top of page

 4. Customer Due Diligence (CDD) & Enhanced Due Diligence (EDD)

-• CDD: Applied to all clients.
-Includes ID verification, business activity check, and transaction profile.
+• CDD: Includes ID verification, UBO check, and business profile review.

 We support transparency and reporting of compliance issues.